 Proof.
 We first show that non-adjacency is an equivalence relation on B. Indeed, this relation is trivially reflexive and symmetric.
 Suppose it is not transitive, then there are three distinct vertices u, v, w in B so that uv, uw are non-edges but vw is an edge.
 If the degree d(u) of u is smaller than d(v), then replacing the neighborhood of u by that of v the number of edges increases.
-The clique number does not increase, as any new clique K must contain u, but then it cannot contain v, and $(K - \{u\}) \cup \{v\}$ is a clique of the same size before the replacement.
-The matching number also stays at most s, as demonstrated by the set of vertices s after the replacement.
-Thus, by the assumption that s has a maximum possible number of edges it follows that s has a maximum possible number of edges it follows that s has a provided the neighborhood of s by that of s has a neighborhood of s by that of s has a neighborhood of s by that of s has a neighborhood of s by that of s has nore edges than s clique number at most that desired contradiction.
-Indeed, it has more edges than s clique number at most that of G, and matching number at most s.
+The clique number does not increase, as any new clique Kmust contain u, but then it cannot contain v, and $(K - \{u\}) \cup \{v\}$ is a clique of the same size before the replacement.
+The matching number also stays at most s, as demonstrated by the set of vertices B after the replacement which shows that the matching number is at most $b + \sum{i=1}^{m} (a_i - 1)/2 = s$.
+Thus, by the assumption that G has a maximum possible number of edges it follows that $d(u) \ge d(v)$.
+The same argument shows that $d(u) \ge d(w)$.
+But in this case the graph obtained by replacing the neighborhood of v by that of u and the neighborhood of w by that of u provides the desired contradiction.
+Indeed, it has more edges than G, clique number at most that of G, and matching number at most s.
 This shows that the induced subgraph of G on B is a complete k-partite graph with vertex classes B_1, \ldots, B_k (some of which may be empty).
 For each nonempty B_i let u_i be a vertex of B_i of maximum degree.
 Replacing the neighborhood of each other vertex of B_i by that of u_i , the number of edges can only increase, the clique number does not increase and the matching number stays at most s.
 This completes the proof of the lemma.

-Lemma 2.2. $a_i = 1 \text{ for all } 2 \le i \le m.$
+Lemma 2.2. $a_i = 1$ for all $2 \le i \le m$.